Pylons/pyramid/docs/narr/unittesting.rst

 Unless you cannot avoid it, you should prefer writing unit tests that use the :mod:`repoze.bfg.testing` API to set up the right "mock" registrations rather than creating an integration test.
-Unit tests will run faster (because they don't have to parse and execute ZCML for each test) and the result of a unit test is usually easier to make assertions about.
+Unit tests will run faster (because they do less for each test) and the result of a unit test is usually easier to make assertions about.